From past design to future decision

 Please contact us if you would like personal consultation.
 We will be happy to help you.

-The special character of this course is in the combination of basic disciplines of structural engineering with applied research projects in the areas of steel and reinforced concrete structures, earthquake and wind engineering as well as informatics and linking them to mathematical methods and modern tools of visualization.
+The special character of this course is in the combination of basic disciplines of structural engineering with applied research projects in the areas of steel and reinforced concrete structures, earthquake engineering, geotechnics as well as informatics and linking them to mathematical methods and modern tools of visualization.
 The broad spectrum of civil engineering in the field of modeling and simulation is highlighted here.

 In the frame of the planned summer course different aspects, modelling techniques as well as strategies will be discussed and trained.
 The topics are:

-- Survey and assessment of existing buildings under extreme actions by using modern information and sensing technologies;
+- Survey, assessment, and control of existing buildings under extreme actions by using modern information and sensing technologies;

-- Methods for the determination of residual capacity, capacity limits and safety tolerances for different scenarios;
+- Methods for the numerical simulation and determination of residual capacity, capacity limits, and safety tolerances for different scenarios;

 - Experience and performance based design concepts;